Aurora Propulsion Technologies closes €1.7M seed for spacecraft maneuvering and deorbiting tech – TechCrunch

 More spacecraft will be sent to orbit this year than ever before in human history, and the number of satellite launches is only anticipated to increase through the rest of the decade.
 Under these crowded conditions, being able to maneuver satellites in space and deorbit them when they reach the end of their useful life will be key.

 Enter Aurora Propulsion Technologies.
 It’s one of a handful of startups that has emerged in the past few years to help simplify the problem of spacecraft propulsion.
-Since its founding in 2018, the Finnish company has developed two products – a tiny thruster engine and a plasma braking system – and will be testing both in an in-orbit demonstration in the fourth quarter of this year.
-Aurora’s activities have caught the eye of investors: the company has just closed a €1.7 million ($2 million) seed round to bring its technology to market.
+Since its founding in 2018, the Finnish company has developed two products — a tiny thruster engine and a plasma braking system — and will be testing both in an in-orbit demonstration in the fourth quarter of this year.
+Aurora’s activities have caught the eye of investors: the company just closed a €1.7 million ($2 million) seed round to bring its technology to market.

 The round was led by Lithuanian VC firm Practica Capital, with additional participation from the state-owned private equity company TESI (Finnish Industry Investment Ltd.) and The Flying Object, a fund from Kluz Ventures.
 Individual investors also participated.